12 Kitchen Mistakes That Are Costing You Money

 “Most people don’t know how to store their food properly, and it goes bad really quickly,” says Alma Schneider, founder of the blog and consulting company Take Back the Kitchen, and a licensed clinical social worker.
 “Moisture is your enemy.”
 She recommends wrapping fragile veggies like lettuce and herbs in a paper towel inside a resealable bag to extend their freshness.
 You can also dry fresh herbs so they last longer.
 Did you know that these cleaning mistakes are actually making your home dirtier?

 Oh, and while we’re on the subject, don’t toss those plastic bags after one use, Schneider adds.
 You can rinse and reuse them—she even repurposes the liners from cereal boxes for kitchen storage.
 Ditto paper towels—use fabric cloths instead.
 It’s better for the environment and your wallet.
-You’ll especially want to avoid cleaning these 12 things with paper products.

 Not using your freezer